Intellua/DocumentProcessor/README.md

 3. Generates embeddings using Ollama
 4. Saves results as markdown and embedding files
 5. Uploads markdown files to an API endpoint
+6. Processes files in parallel batches for improved performance
-6. Implements a restart mechanism to continue processing where it left off
+7. Implements a restart mechanism to continue processing where it left off

 The system is designed following SOLID principles, making it easy to extend and maintain.